 candidate information

-You are eligible to be a candidate if you meet the following criteria:
+You are eligible to be a candidate if you are:

 When you think about candidates for federal or provincial elections, you usually think about the political party that each candidate represents.
 In municipal elections in Ontario, candidates are not elected to represent a political party.

-The role of council is outlined in the Municipal Act section 224:
+Council is the Municipality’s decision-making body.
+The role of Council is outlined in section 224 of the Municipal Act:

 a) to represent the public and to consider the well-being and interests of the municipality;